-From the last post, you know how to decide when, where and how to get to the Galapagos and that’s huge.
+From the last post, part one, you know how to decide when, where and how to get to the Galapagos and that’s huge.
 Now here’s the fun bit and the bit I wish I had known more about before going.
 This post will help you decipher between the types of boats and helps tailor your experience to make sure the boat you pick is the best it can be.
 After all, this is a once in a lifetime trip!

 There are a myriad of things to consider that I wish we had known before we visited the Galapagos.
 I hope this will guide you on how to ensure you select the very best Galapagos cruise for you.